 |Infection and Response||Quantitative Chemistry||Particle Matter|

 |Plant Structure and Their Functions||Organic Chemistry||Waves|

 There are six written papers: two biology, two chemistry and two physics.
 Each of the papers will assess knowledge and understanding from distinct topic areas covered throughout KS4.
 Each written paper is 1hr 15mins.
-The students’ final Double award (eg 9-9, 9-8). is based on the total across all 6 papers.
+The pupils’ final Double award (eg 9-9, 9-8). is based on the total across all six papers.

 Any job with a strong basis in Science will be open to those who study sciences; Nutritionist, Mechanic, Teacher, Nurse, Hairdresser, Technician etc.

 Studying Combined Science is an excellent grounding for any science A-level.
 The skills acquired in GCSE science will also be beneficial in any A-level a pupil may wish to take.
 Beyond A-level, studying science can lead to careers in Medicine, Veterinary science, Physiotherapy, Sports Science, Pharmaceutical Science.

 Year 7 complete a baseline/transition assessment at the beginning of term 1.
 This allows us to see the strengths and weaknesses of the cohort and adjust the SOW appropriately.

 All the KPIs are in a folder; one for each child in Year 7 & 8.
 These are referred to in lesson as and when the teacher feels appropriate.
 Pupils are encouraged to self-assess against the criteria.

 As well as during lesson time teachers ensure that they also check and update in terms 2, 4 and 6 using their professional judgement.

 Year 7 and 8 sit two assessments per term, an initial short diagnostic assessment covering the content to be covered within that term and a second summative assessment that shows progress/levels of achievement.